The Private Defender Program

 The Private Defender Program (PDP) is appointed by the San Mateo County Superior Court to represent all persons financially eligible for the appointment of counsel at public expense, including but not limited to: persons accused of all felonies and misdemeanors, juveniles in delinquency cases, juveniles and parents in dependency cases, and cases brought pursuant to the provisions of the Lanterman-Petris-Short Act.
 The Association employs a Chief Defender, an Assistant Chief Defender, a Managing Attorney for Juvenile Operations and for Adult Operations, a Chief Investigator and a support staff.

 The Program has established itself as the preeminent private indigent defense organization in the Country.
 In August 2012, in Chicago, Illinois, the Private Defender Program and the San Mateo County Bar Association were greatly honored to receive the Harrison Tweed award.
-Cited for its pervasive excellence over the past 43 years, the San Mateo County Bar Association accepted this coveted award presented by the Standing Committee Legal Aid and Indigent Defendants of the American Bar Association and the National Legal Aid and Defender Association.
+Cited for its pervasive excellence, the San Mateo County Bar Association accepted this coveted award presented by the Standing Committee Legal Aid and Indigent Defendants of the American Bar Association and the National Legal Aid and Defender Association.

 Richard Halpern has served as the Managing Attorney of the Juvenile Division since 2011 and in 2013 Eric Liberman came on board to serve as the Managing Attorney of the Adult Division.
 Both attorneys are long-standing members of the Program, having each practiced for more than 30 years before joining the Administration, and both have handled the most serious types of cases during their tenure with the Program.

-To learn more about the Private Defender Program and the great things it offers, please click on the image above or read the Annual Report 2016-2017, created by Myra A. Weiher, Chief Defender.
+To learn more about the Private Defender Program and the great things it offers, please read the Annual Report 2016-2017, created by Myra A. Weiher, Chief Defender.